Samuel4120/ultimate_paddle/README.md

 # Ultimate Paddle Game
 PvP game.
-The objective of the game is to move the paddle to prevent the oppoennt from scoring goals in our field side.
+The objective of the game is to move the paddle to prevent the opponent from scoring goals on our side of the field.

 ## Requirements
 1. Install Python: https://www.python.org/